7 Facts from our 23 and Me Review

 The 23 and Me Health and Ancestry Service includes all features of the Ancestry + Traits reporting plus additional 23andMe health reports:

 Health Predispositions Reports.
-These are reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes, including breast and ovarian cancer.
+These are risk reports approved by the Food and Drug Administration (FDA)* that help customers understand how genetics influences health outcomes, including breast and ovarian cancer and prostate cancer.
 Reports include health predispositions and carrier status regarding increased risk for developing diseases, including but not limited to, increased risk of breast cancer and ovarian cancer, type 2 diabetes, Parkinson’s disease, and celiac disease.
 Remember that increased cancer risk or risk of other diseases does not necessarily mean that you will develop the conditions.